-This article will cover using plarn (recycled plastic fiber) for textiles.
+This article will cover using plarn (plastic fiber) for textiles.
 Plarn is quite versatile, and can be used as yarn for knitting and crocheting, as threads for weaving, and fiber for cordage, basket making, and beyond.
 My goal is to show you its many possibilities, provide selection tips for projects, and share plarn-friendly textile techniques and tools.

 This is a comprehensive article meant to give those new to plarn a lay of the land, and walk you through the numerous ideas online (so much plarn!).
 It’s broken up into topical sections, so skip to what’s relevant for you: